pavelsolis/Replication-Folder/README.md

 $ git config --global credential.helper osxkeychain
 ```

 - After this, the next time you try to clone, pull, push, etc. from the terminal, it will ask you for your GitHub user and password (which you will only need to provide once).
-Note: If you have a personal access token (see below), you can enter it instead of your password when performing Git operations over HTTPS.
+Note: If you have a personal access token (see below), enter it instead of your password in order to perform Git operations over HTTPS.

 All Git commands have the following syntax: git verb options.